Howie Richmond: Pop, folk, and rock successes of the 1960s and 1970s

+Founding of the National Academy of Popular Music (1969)

 In 1969, together with Johnny Mercer and Abe Olman, Richmond co-founded the National Academy of Popular Music (NAPM) and the Songwriters’ Hall of Fame to honor songwriters for their contributions to popular music.
 In 1983, he received the Songwriters Hall of Fame's first ever Abe Olman Publisher of the Year Award.
-Richmond continued as Chairman of the Board of The Richmond Organization and The Essex Music Group, although from the 1990s active control was in the hands of his sons, Larry and Frank Richmond.
+Richmond continued as chairman of the board of The Richmond Organization and The Essex Music Group, although from the 1990s active control was in the hands of his sons, Larry and Frank Richmond.

+Death

 Richmond died at his home in Rancho Mirage, California, on May 20, 2012.